Woollahra: Housing

 Woollahra is a considerably affluent suburb, due in part to its proximity to the city and the shopping centre at Bondi Junction, plus a wide range of picturesque homes, mostly in various Victorian styles.
 Moncur Street and Queen Street are particularly affluent areas, with a mixture of residential and commercial buildings and an extraordinarily high number of heritage-listed buildings.
-High-rise development has been avoided, maintaining the heritage character of the suburb.
-Despite this, more sympathetic styles of apartment complexes and high-rise commercial developments have been proposed.
 Most of the suburb's housing stock exists in the form of medium or high-density dwelling, as opposed to more high-rise centred regions like Zetland.
 In 2014, the Woollahra Council recorded 26,050 dwellings in the area, with "approximately 76% of all dwellings being multi-unit housing (generally residential flat buildings)".
 The remaining 24% of all dwellings are listed in the category of detached houses, semi-detached houses and terrace houses.
+High-rise development has historically been avoided, maintaining the heritage character of the suburb.
+Despite this, in August 2025, the state government under Chris Minns announced plans to build 10,000 new apartments in the area "over the next 10-15 years" alongside the completion of Woollahra station.